Oh My God (Kaiser Chiefs song): Mark Ronson version

 In 2006, "Oh My God" was covered by Lily Allen on her second mixtape.
-She later re-recorded the track with Mark Ronson for his second studio album, Version (2007).
+She later re-recorded the track with Mark Ronson (having previously co-produced her debut album Alright, Still the year prior and subsequently returned to co-produce her fourth studio album No Shame in 2018) for his second studio album, Version (2007).
 This version was released as the second single from the album on 16 July 2007.
 The single was a success, reaching number eight on the UK Singles Chart.

+Ronson later went on to co-produce the Kaiser Chiefs' 2008 studio album Off with Their Heads, while Allen, alongside members of NYPC, would perform backing vocals on its lead single "Never Miss a Beat", a track on the aforementioned album that Ronson co-produced alongside Eliot James.
+Ronson also played Agogô bells on the Off with Their Heads track "Addicted to Drugs".
+Allen also appeared as a backing vocalist on the Off with Their Heads track "Always Happens Like That", also produced by Ronson and James.
+The Kaiser Cheifs' then-drummer Nick Hodgson would also go on to co-write and perform backing vocals on Ronson's 2010 single "Bang Bang Bang".

+The single is backed by a cover of the Kings of Leon deep cut "Pistol of Fire" from their 2004 studio album Aha Shake Heartbreak, featuring vocals by singer D. Smith, which also appears as one of three bonus tracks on the digital deluxe edition of Version.
+Ronson later remixed the Kings of Leon's original version of "Pistol of Fire" as the B-side to their 2009 single "Revelry".

 Music video

-The music video was directed by Nima Nourizadeh, and features a cartoon version of Allen (a reference to Jessica Rabbit in the film Who Framed Roger Rabbit) performing the song and flirting in the Ink and Paint Club.
+The music video for Ronson and Allen's version was directed by Nima Nourizadeh (having previously worked with Allen on her second music video for "LDN" and the video for "Littlest Things", the latter track co-written and produced by Ronson), and features a toon version of Allen (designed by French illustrator Fafi, a reference to Jessica Rabbit in the film Who Framed Roger Rabbit) performing the song and flirting in the Ink and Paint Club.

 The Kaiser Chiefs themselves make a cameo.
+Australian singer and frequent collaborator of Ronson's, Daniel Merriweather, who appears on Ronson's previous single "Stop Me" (and appears in the accompanying video), also has a cameo in this video.
 Of notice is that, in the video, "Lily Allen" is the only toon present.
 Most of the toons that worked at the club (the octopus bartender, the penguin waiters, Bongo the Gorilla and Betty Boop) have been replaced by real people.

+The video was completed after three weeks of filming.
+In a 2007 interview with Sound Generator, Nourizadeh said of the video: